-- In which listed geographic area is the home located? - What is the applicable family size for this borrower?
+- In which listed geographic area is the home located? - Is the home in a Targeted Area? - What is the applicable family size for this borrower?

 2. What is the household/family income for this borrower?

 - Whose income must be included in household income? - For each of those individuals, what income counts in the calculation?